 In order to use BikeSignUp, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-The third installment of the Dirty South Roubaix is coming up on March 2 2019.
-Last year we had 166 registered and we expect to have more this year.
-Alto Pass has been so welcoming the first two years, that we will be back there again.
-Again, we are planning to offer the 100k+ as the main event of the day, but also want to offer a shorter course for anyone who doesn't want to tackle the full 100k.
+2020 was the biggest year so far for the Dirty South Roubaix and we plan to go a bit bigger this year if COVID doesn't change that.
+The 5th installment of the Dirty South Roubaix is coming up on March 6 2021.
+Last year we had more than 350 registered and we are going to bump it up a bit more.
+Alto Pass has been so welcoming, that we will be back there again.
+Like last year, we are planning to offer the 100k+ as the main event of the day, but will also offer a shorter course for anyone who doesn't want to tackle the full 100k.
 The short course will be somewhere near half of the 100k.
-Don't worry, it will still have hills and gravel ;) The racers from last years Half Dirty sure didn't feel shortchanged after their race.
+Don't worry, it will still have hills and gravel ;) The racers from the Half Dirty sure didn't feel shortchanged after their race.

 If you are looking for an awesome route, great challenge, killer scenery, beer, food and cool peeps to hang out with for a day, come check it out.